 You don’t have to live with back pain.
 If your mattress is the root cause of your back pain, there’s an easy solution: kick it to the curb!

 Or, preferably, dispose of your mattress in an eco-friendly way.

 Replace it with a newer, more supportive mattress, and you may find that your back pain just fades away.
 You’ll probably get much better sleep, too.
 If you ask us, that’s priceless.

 It raises the question, though: what’s the best mattress for back pain?

-There are plenty of good options out there but Sheets & Giggles’ hybrid (latex + springs) mattress has got to be at the top of the list for best mattresses for back pain.
+There are plenty of good options out there but Sheets & Giggles’ hybrid (latex + coils) mattress has got to be at the top of the list for best mattresses for back pain.
 The latex and springs work together to distribute weight evenly while properly supporting your back and joints.